The free splitting complex of a free group II: Loxodromic outer automorphisms: Theorem : The expansion factor kernel

-For the general case, we modify $G$ by sliding the terminal end of $E_i$ as described on pages 579 - 581 of in section 5.4 of \BookOne.
-Choose a point $\ti v \in \Gamma$ as follows.
-If possible, choose $\ti v$ to be universally fixed.
-Otherwise, choose a root-free $T_0 \in \T_i$ and choose $\ti v \in \V(T_0)$.
-Now choose a path $\ti \sigma$ (which is trivial in the special case) from $\ti y_i$ to $\ti v$ and let $\sigma$ be its projected image in $G_{i-1}$.
-One slides $E_i$ along $\sigma$ by identifying a proper initial segment of $\bar E_i$ with $\sigma$.
-The effect is that $E_i$ is replaced by an edge $E'_i$ whose terminal endpoint is $\ti v$.
-This folding operation produces a new marked graph $G'$ and homotopy equivalences $p : G \to G'$ and $p' : G' \to G$ that are the \lq identity\rq\ on the common edges of $G$ and $G'$, that are homotopy inverses of each other and that preserve the markings.
+One slides $E_i$ along $\sigma$ by a folding operation, identifying a proper initial segment of $\overline E_i$ with $\sigma$.
+The effect is that $E_i$ is replaced by an edge $E'_i$ such that its lift $\wt E'_i$ with initial endpoint $\ti x$ has terminal endpoint~$\ti v$.
+This folding operation produces a new marked graph $G'$ and homotopy equivalences $p \from G \to G'$ and $p' \from G' \to G$ that are the \lq identity\rq\ on the common edges of $G$ and $G'$, that are homotopy inverses of each other and that preserve the markings.
+Also, under these homotopy equivalences there is a filtration by oriented one-edge strata on $G'$ corresponding to the given one on $G$ with $E_i$ replaced by $E'_i$.

-For each $f \in \cQ(G)$ there is an $f' \in \cQ(G')$ such that $f'(E') = (pfp')_\#(E')$ for each edge $E'$ of $G'$.
-This induces an isomorphism from $\cH' \subgroup \cQ(G)$ to a subgroup of $\cQ(G')$, which we continue to call $\cH'$.
-The new $\cH'$ continues to satisfy items (1) - (3) of Lemma~\ref{Kolchin graphs}.
+For each $f \in \cQ'(G)$ there is an $f' \in \cQ'(G')$ such that $f'(E') = (pfp')_\#(E')$ for each edge $E'$ of $G'$.
+This induces an isomorphism from $\cH' \subgroup \cQ'(G)$ to a subgroup of $\cQ'(G')$, which we continue to call $\cH'$.
+The new $\cH'$ continues to satisfy all the conclusions of Proposition~\ref{PropKolchinGraph}.
 It is shown in the last paragraph on page 580 of \BookOne\ that $p_\#$ induces a period preserving bijection between the periodic Nielsen paths of $f$ and the periodic Nielsen paths of $f'$.
-This implies (4) and implies that the inductive hypothesis still applies to our new $\cQ'$.
+This implies \pref{ItemPeriodOne} and implies that the inductive hypothesis still applies to our new $\cH'$.
 As discussed on the top of page 581, the lift of $f'$ to $\ti f'$ is still defined and $\ti f' \restrict \Gamma_{i-1} = \ti f \restrict \Gamma_{i-1}$.
 The positive effect for us is that that the terminal end of $E_i'$ is now $\ti v$ and we are reduced to one of the two special case.
 The proofs of all these assertions are routine applications of sliding and are left to the reader.
-This completes the proof of Lemma~\ref{good Kolchin graph}. \end{proof}